geopet/sight-words/README.md

 A project to assist my daughter's efforts in learning to read.

+I'm using test driven development to create this program, however, I am also prototyping before using TDD.
+The prototype branch will contain a general concept of where the program is headed and is currently more functional than the master branch.

 ## Dolch List

 As described in the [Dolch List](http://en.wikipedia.org/wiki/Dolch_word_list):